Body of Christ

 This biblical phrase is used in several different ways:

 1/.
 The literal human body of Jesus Christ, born as a baby and then as a man was crucified some 33 years later (Heb 2:14; 1 Jn 4:2).
+It was through His physical body, Jesus demonstrated the love of God, especially through His sacrificial death on the cross (Rom 5:8).

 2/.
 The bread at the last supper over which Christ spoke these figurative words, “This is my body” (along with the cup of grape juice, which He referred to, as “This is my blood”).
 At the communion service these symbolically remind us of the sacrifice He made for us (Mt 26:26,28; 1 Cor 11:24).
 These emblems only represent and do not literally become His flesh and blood (transubstantiation) as some believe they do.

 3/.
-The local group of believers and also the entire multitude of believers worldwide (Rom 12:5; 1 Cor 12:12,13,20,24,27; Eph 4:11-16).
+The local group of believers and also the entire multitude of believers worldwide who are joined to Christ in salvation and follow His as their head (Rom 12:5; 1 Cor 12:12,13,20,24,27; Eph 1:22,23, 4:11-16).
 These groups are also called the household of faith, the family of God, and the bride of Christ.

 Do I relate to other Christians as part of the same body?

-See also: believers, church, communion, salvation, transubstantiation.
+See also: believers, church, communion, relationships, salvation, spiritual gifts, transubstantiation.